openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/sources.md

 - `-r, --path` (string) - A path relative to the source URL the data source.
   Useful to specify a path to a subset, subtask, or a specific file in URL.
 - `--no-check` - Don't try to read the source after importing
-- `--no-cache` - Don't put a copy into the project cache
 - `-n`, `--name` (string) - Name of the new source (default: generate automatically)
 - `-p, --project` (string) - Directory of the project to operate on